rs-anderson/Clustering-Ward-Level-Poverty-Using-Satellite-Imagery/README.md

 ## Future Work

 It would be interesting to see the explanatory power of the features when fitting a regression model to poverty-related data.
 Thus, feel free to use the full Gauteng feature set or any of the municipal feature sets (found at <code>data/extracted_features/</code>) for your own work.

-However, the SAMPI has not been made available.
+We have not made the SAMPI data that we used available.
 This data can be provided by the <a href="https://www.gcro.ac.za/">GCRO</a> on request.

 ## Note on Scripts